Secret of Mana: Release

+3D remake

+In August 2017, a 3D remake of the game was announced for PlayStation 4, PlayStation Vita and Windows and was released on February 15, 2018.
+The remake was developed by Q Studios for Square Enix.
+The project began in 2016 following positive feedback from Adventures of Mana, a remake of the original Mana game.
+The remake's gameplay was described as "basically the same" as the original, although it was redone using 3D graphics and some features were added for convenience such as an area map, increased game save opportunities, improved companion AI, and voice acting.
+The offline multiplayer function was carried over into the different versions.
+The character art was redesigned by Haccan, an artist who had worked on Adventures of Mana.
+Kikuta returned to supervise new arrangements of his music, bringing in a number of other composers he knew who were fans of Secret of Mana.
+He described his approach as composing an "adult" version of the original tracks.
+At the request of the series producer, the main theme "Angel's Fear" was recorded with a full orchestra.
+The arranges included as Yuzo Koshiro and Tsuyoshi Sekito.
+The soundtrack was released as an album, also titled Secret of Mana Original Soundtrack, shortly after the remake's release in February 2018.

-Reception and legacy
+Reception

 Sales

 The initial shipment of games in Japan sold out within days of the release date.
 Dengeki Oh magazine ranked it the second best-selling video game of 1993 in Japan, where 1.003 million units were sold that year, just below Street Fighter II Turbo.
 In South Korea, it was the top-selling game from November to December 1993.

 Edge reported in November 1993 that the game was "the most widely covered game of the year in Japan" with a high number of sales, but was initially released in North America "completely un-hyped and mostly unheard of".
 Despite this, Secret of Mana went on to become the second top-selling Super NES game on the monthly US Babbage's chart in October 1993, below only Mortal Kombat, with Secret of Mana remaining in the US top ten SNES game charts for a year up until October 1994.
 It was also a success in Europe, where the game introduced many players to console role-playing games.
 In the United Kingdom, it was the fourth top-selling game in November 1994, and the second top-selling SNES game that month (below Donkey Kong Country).

 According to Next Generation magazine, it was surprisingly popular for a role-playing game, contributing to the genre's growing popularity in the West.
 Next Generation reported in 1996 that the game had sold more than 500,000 copies in the United States alone.
 According to Square Enix, Secret of Mana had shipped 1.83 million copies worldwide as of 2003, with 1.5 million shipped in Japan and 330,000 abroad.